bclayto4UT/msr-fission-gas/README.md

 # Read Me
 This is the entirety of the code I used to update the molten salt's chemical composition.
 SCALE and Thermochimica is required.
+See [this page](https://github.com/ORNL-CEES/thermochimica) for installing Thermochimica.

 ## Using the code
 All code files are under the dataProcessor folder.
 Most of them are numerical methods file that Dr. Pencheva and I wrote while in M 348 and M 368K (I wasn't able to install a library).

 The project can be compiled in any way you'd like.
 There should be an executable file if compilation is sucessful.
 I liked to copy that executable file (named ``dataProcessor.exe``) to the ``thermochimica`` directory so I could run both my code and Thermochimica on Ubuntu.
-If the executable file cannot be opened because of a denied permission, enter
+If the executable file cannot be opened on Ubuntu, because of a denied permission, enter
 ```
 chmod u+x ./dataProcessor.exe # or however it is named
 ```

-See [this page](https://github.com/ORNL-CEES/thermochimica) for installing Thermochimica.

 ## Sample problem